ahupowerdns/lmdb-safe/README.md

  * When opening a named database, no other threads may do that at the same time
  * Cursors within RO transactions need freeing, but cursors within RW transactions must not be freed.
+ * A new transaction may indicate the database has grown, and you need to restart the transaction then.

-Breaking these rules causes no immediate errors, but does lead to silent data corruption, missing updates, or random crashes.
+Breaking these rules may cause no immediate errors, but can lead to silent data corruption, missing updates, or random crashes.
 Again, this is not an actual bug in LMDB, it means that LMDB expects you to use it according to its exact rules.
 And who are we to disagree?